 A lively and vibrant neighborhood in Argentina’s capital city of Buenos Aires, La Boca is host to an art-filled street and open-air museum called Caminito, which means “little path.”
 Deep-dive into Argentinian culture by strolling an alley full of live music, artists, and even skilled tango dancers.

-The brightly colored buildings add a touch of Italian flair to this portside region of the city.
+The brightly colored buildings add a touch of Italian flair to this neighborhood in Buenos Aires.
 Original crafts such as paintings and folk performances help give Caminito the character it has become famous for.

 Petrohué Waterfalls, Puerto Montt, Chile

 Uncover Chile’s natural splendor at the country’s oldest national park, Vicente Pérez Rosales National Park, in Puerto Montt.
 The Petrohue Waterfalls are a photographer’s dream, comprised of water in blue-green hues cascading over basaltic lava and volcanic rock, all while backed by the imposing Osorno Volcano.

 Hiking the park’s trails to reach the waterfall will leave you breathless as you admire one of the best places to visit in Chile.
 You’ll have the chance to see myrtle and cinnamon trees, as well as ducks, deer, or even local pumas while exploring this natural treasure.
 Picnic near the falls, go kayaking in the river, and soak up the beautiful vistas of Todos los Santos Lake.

 La Mano, Punta del Este, Uruguay

 Playa Brava is where unique artistry meets beachside bliss on the coast of Uruguay.
 In Punta del Este, you’ll find the famous hand sculpture created by local artist Mario Irarrázabal.
 Meaning “The Hand,” the piece features five giant fingers soaring from the sand towards the sky.

 Created in 1982 as part of an open-air sculpture exhibition, it quickly became a symbol of the city.
 It’s meant to represent the relationship between man and nature, and this is one hand in the series of a few others around the world.
 Playa Brava is one of the best beaches in South America, especially for sun-seekers and surfing enthusiasts, with plenty of refreshments and souvenirs available in the area.

 Tierra del Fuego National Park, Ushuaia, Argentina